Search the best hotels in Singapore

 - Or for something more traditionally Singaporean in the same price bracket, try the Hotel 1929, a boutique feeling hotel with small, but charmingly designed rooms and a great modern Chinese restaurant.

-- The Naumi Hotel is right in the CBD, with huge windows from its 73 rooms overlooking the 24hours worth of action this city offers.
-There’s a pool on the 10th floor and a gym and yoga facilities.
+- The Naumi Hotel is right in the CBD, with huge windows from its 73 rooms overlooking the 24 hours worth of action this city offers.
+There is a pool on the 10th floor and a gym with yoga facilities.

 - Wangz Hotel is a modern boutique hotel with 41 rooms, in a historic district just a short stroll from the Botanical Gardens.
 So you have the best of both worlds from the popular rooftop restaurant to the showers with a view.